Sections / Headers and Footers

 8. You check "remove Watermark" and nothing happens or the Watermark continues to show on some pages.
 This is because some of the Watermarks you are seeing were inserted as graphics and not directly by using the Insert Watermark button.
 (See above)

 9. You want vertical text - not Horizontal or Diagonal - or some other variation.
 Use WordArt to create what you want and then either insert it directly or save the WordArt as a picture and then insert it using the Watermark function as a picture.
-(If you do the latter, you will not be able to edit it in Word.)
+(If you do the latter, you will not be able to edit it as WordArt in Word.)

 Inserting a Watermark on only the first page of a multi-page document (or on every page except the first page)

 1. Remember, Watermarks are images that are in Headers.
-If you use the different first page setting for your Header
+If you use the different first page setting for your Header before you insert the Watermark, it will appear only in the Header used for the page on which you insert the Watermark.

 2. That is, if you use the Insert Watermark command when you are on the first page, that Watermark will appear only on the